promiseizuchukwu/currencyConverter/README.md

-# Currency-Converter
+# currencyConverter
-A python script to convert currencies.
+A python-based simple script to convert currencies.